-- to acquire additional capital assets for expansion, enabling the business to, for example, increase unit production, create new products, or add value;
+- To acquire additional capital assets for expansion, which enables the business to—for example—increase unit production, create new products, or add value

-- to replace existing assets that have reached end-of-life - for example, a high-mileage delivery vehicle or an aging laptop computer.
+- To replace existing assets that have reached end-of-life (a high-mileage delivery vehicle or an aging laptop computer, for example)

 Capital Investment and the Economy